Retina UK Tandem Cycle Challenge 2019

 “Best event I’ve done.
 The atmosphere all weekend was just brilliant.
 And the people involved couldn’t have been nicer.
 It’s a great event to do anyway, then add on that all the money goes to such a good cause, makes it a must do.”

-Below are some of the many photos taken over the weekend.
-Watch this space for the video!
+Below is a video and some of the many photos taken over the weekend.